ManoelClemente1/fipe/README.md

 ## Usage
 ```
-Once the program is running, you can access it by opening Insominia or using HTTPie in terminal.
+Once the api is running, you can access it by opening Insominia or using HTTPie in terminal.
 To use Insominia, download it from: https://insomnia.rest/
 To use HTTPie, download it from: https://httpie.io/cli
 ```